Ideas 2024

 Ideas Summit: How We Live

 Join Laurie Santos, host of the Happiness Lab Podcast, and Tamar Gendler, Yale Professor of Philosophy and the Science of Human Nature, for an enlightening discussion on the science, history, and philosophy of happiness.
 Learn useful tips and ideas on how to live a more positive life.
-Whether you're curious about what makes us happy or just want some advice on feeling better, this conversation will be packed with helpful information and good vibes.

 Voting Rights – Citywide Youth Coalition